 As you make the transition to law school, it may be useful to consider some of the following ideas:

 - Consider ways to maintain your personal identity.
 Continue to do the things that energize you and to spend time with the people you care about.
 Law school can feel all consuming, but it is important to maintain your connections to the world outside of Wolf.
+Learn about ways that current students get involved outside of law school.

 - Develop and maintain your support system.
 Who are the people that can support you?
 Make sure you are asking them for help and maintaining your connections with the most important people.
 It is common to abandon all life out of law school, which can alienate those around you.